nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 .. matter_door_lock_sample_build_with_dfu_start

-You can configure the sample to use the secure bootloader for performing over-the-air Device Firmware Upgrade using Bluetooth LE, using the following build flags during the build process:
+You can configure the sample to use the secure bootloader for performing over-the-air Device Firmware Upgrade using Bluetooth® LE, using the following build flags during the build process:

 * ``-DOVERLAY_CONFIG=../common/config/overlay-dfu_support.conf``
 * ``-DPM_STATIC_YML_FILE="configuration/build-target/pm_static.yml``